-Plot: 2a – Pet Threat: It’s dragon appreciation week and Dave the others have completely forgotten to do anything special for Faaffy.
+Plot: 2a – Pet Threat: It’s dragon appreciation week and Dave the others have completely forgotten to do anything special for Faffy.
 They rush out on the final day of the week to get him a gift, and Dave decides to buy him a new best friend – a diseased weasel he names Carl.
 However, Carl is not nearly as sickly and innocent as he seems, and no one will believe Faffy when he tries to warn the others.

-2b – Lula’s First Barbarian: Lula spots her first owner and lost love, Argan the Ageless, at the marketplace and the flames of her love instantly start growing again.
+2b – Lula’s First Barbarian: Lula spots her first owner and lost love, Argan the Ageless, at the marketplace, and the flames of her love instantly start ignite again.
 Despite the fact that he’s an obvious jerk who left her for stupid reasons thousands of years ago, she is more than willing to drop Dave the instant he seems to want her back.
 Worried about her welfare, Dave, Fang, Candy and Oswidge band together to save her heart from getting broken again.

 2a – Pet Threat: This is a rather tired plot that is predictable from start to finish.
 Not to mention the fact that a good chunk of it doesn’t make any sense.